ibm-cloud-docs/power-iaas/network-architecture-nrt.md

 2. [Create an IBM Cloud connection](/docs/power-iaas?topic=power-iaas-cloud-connections#create-cloud-connections) with Transit Gateway enabled.
 3. Connect your {{site.data.keyword.powerSys_notm}}s that are located in data center 1 and data center 2 through the IBM Cloud network by using a transit gateway.

-After the transit gateway connection is established, different IBM Cloud networks are connected to each other.
+After the transit gateway connection is established, different IBM Cloud networks are connected to each other.-->